Past National Commodores (NACOs) 1970 to 1951

 In 1954, Commodore Tanner was awarded the Auxiliary Plaque of Merit (A) Award.
 His World War II military service awards comprised: five Purple Hearts; the croix de guerre with palm; the Distinguished Flying Cross; the Distinguished Service Order (DSO), a United Kingdom Order of Chivalry to which officers are admitted for gallantry and leadership in action, with the single rank of "Companion."

 Commodore Tanner discontinued his membership in the Auxiliary about 1980, continuing his residence in San Diego.
 In his professional life, he had been in business in television sales and service.
-There is no known date of death.
+Commodore Tanner died in San Diego on 22 AUG 2004 at the age of 80.

 * The Los Angeles Times article announcing Tanner's wedding listed his rank as that of a staff sergeant.
 But, normally only officers are pilots.
 The Marine Corps, however, may have immediately accepted Tanner as a pilot with the rank of sergeant, given his past flying record, by-passing OCS training, or some similar arrangement.
 On the other hand, The L. A. Times may have erred.